abhilive1/Portfolio/README.md

 # Portfolio
-This is my short portfolio, here i wrote a brief explanation of my work.
+This is my short portfoliod website.
+Here i wrote a brief explanation of my work.